Additional Pay (formerly Extra Compensation)

-Additional pay may be awarded to a staff member who is temporarily performing/has temporarily assumed major responsibility for the duties of a vacant position in a grade profile that is higher than that of his/her current position.
+Additional pay may be awarded to a staff member who is temporarily performing or has temporarily assumed major responsibility for the duties of a vacant position in a job level that is higher than that of their current position.
 Such assumed responsibility

-is usually in addition to his/her primary job responsibilities.
+is usually in addition to their primary job responsibilities.

 The additional pay amount is determined by Human Resources in accordance with the extra duties performed; however, it may not exceed 10% of the staff member’s current annual salary/hourly rate.
 Exceptions require review and approval by the Executive Director of Compensation and the Vice President of Human Resources.